slouc/slouc.github.io/_posts/2023-06-24-Musical-modes.md

 </figure>

 Makes a world of difference, doesn't it?
-Don't jump to a conclusion that it's that raised G# note that makes the difference.
+Don't jump to a conclusion that it's that raised G# note that makes the difference on its own.
 Key of E-Major has that same note, and yet doesn't have the same vibe.
 It's not the note itself, but the gap that precedes it.
 It's all about the hole pattern!

-For even more dramatic effect, let's now play a slightly modified version.
-Same key, still in E-Phrygian - we will just tweak the melody itself by retaining the first bit, but then hopping from that third note briefly all the way to fourth and then back, revolving around it for even more effect.
+Staying in Phrygian Dominant, let's slightly tweak the second part of the melody to linger around that third note a bit longer, hopping briefly to fourth and back for even more dramatic effect.

 <figure>
     <audio